buildtesters/buildtest/docs/contributing/github_integration.rst

-GitHub Integration
+GitHub Integrations
 ====================

-buildtest has several github integration, including automated checks during PR that maintainers will check to during the PR review.
-You should check results from the `buildtest actions <https://github.com/HPC-buildtest/buildtest-framework/actions>`_ to see if any fixes need to me made.
+buildtest has several github integration, including automated checks during PR that maintainers will check during the PR review.
+You should check results from the `buildtest actions <https://github.com/HPC-buildtest/buildtest-framework/actions>`_ that are also typically linked as part of the pull request testing suite.

 It's good practice to check Travis `builds <https://travis-ci.com/HPC-buildtest/buildtest-framework>`_ since we use Travis to run regression test and Codecov and Coveralls depend on Travis to pass all checks.